garystafford/spring-music-docker/README.md

 ec47f6c0147d        sebp/elk:latest     "/usr/local/bin/start"   4 minutes ago       Up 4 minutes        0.0.0.0:5000->5000/tcp, 0.0.0.0:5044->5044/tcp, 0.0.0.0:5601->5601/tcp, 0.0.0.0:9200->9200/tcp, 9300/tcp   elk
 ```

+### Testing the Application
-Partial result of the curl test, calling NGINX.
+Partial result of the curl test, hitting the NGINX address.
 Note the difference of the 'Upstream-Address', for Tomcat application instances (`music_app_1`, `music_app_2`, `music_app_3`).
 Also, note the sharp decrease in the 'Request-Time', for the same Tomcat application instance, due to caching, between the first and last request.
 ```text
 ? for i in {1..10}; do curl -I $(docker-machine ip springmusic);done HTTP/1.1 200 OK